Did missing ex-NFL player Sergio Brown post videos about mother's death? Police are investigating

 In another video posted to his Instagram story Tuesday, the man references the film “Finding Nemo,” repeating the movie’s famous line, “Just keep swimming, just keep swimming,” the Chicago Tribune reported.

-Myrtle Brown’s body was found Saturday near a creek behind her home in Maywood, about 12 miles (19 kilometers) west of Chicago.
+Myrtle Brown’s body was found Saturday near a creek behind her home in Maywood, about 12 miles west of Chicago.
 Relatives had told police they could not locate her or Sergio Brown.

 The Cook County medical examiner’s office ruled Myrtle Brown’s death a homicide Sunday, saying she was injured during an assault.